Spr19CS210/PA-Drill-Section-Writeups/PA9-Crispr-GUI/README.md

 ## Steps for completing this assignment

- 1. Accept the github assignment for PA9, [XXX Will be updated soon].
+ 1. Accept the github assignment for PA9, [https://classroom.github.com/a/ateEspXb].
     Import your PA9 github repository into Eclipse as usual.

  2. Play around with the given PA9 starter code that does something with the